kwgoodman/roly/README.rst

 - Python "for loop"
 - Linked list written in C and wrapped in Cython
-- Double heap written in C and wrapped in Cython
+- Double heap (3 implementations) written in C and wrapped in Cython

 So far all the moving window functions in roly calculate the median of a 1d window, not 2d is often done in image work.